LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/client-credentials.md

 ### Step 6: Calling the invocation API directly from your systems

-After executing the above steps you should have all data needed to execute calls against FaaS from your own systems.
+After executing the above steps you should have all the data needed to execute calls against FaaS from your own systems.

 Retrieved data: